History & sense of place

 Ultimately, dining at Château du Sureau appears to belong to a complete vision of hospitality: refined cuisine, certainly, but above all cuisine that is rooted, seasonal and coherent with the spirit of the place.
 It accompanies the stay without overplaying its role.
 It offers guests another way into the landscape, no longer through walking or observation, but through taste, rhythm and the pleasure of being looked after in a true house.

-Concierge & services, precision without fuss
+Concierge & services, precision without ostentation

 The art of living in Oakhurst, gateway to Yosemite

-The address also suits travellers celebrating a private occasion or seeking a setting for a discreet retreat.
-Oakhurst then offers an additional advantage: a certain practical simplicity.
-It provides the convenience needed for a well-organised stay without losing the sense of remove that gives a successful escape its value.
-Château du Sureau, with its château-inspired architecture and meticulously maintained gardens, turns this regional base into a destination in its own right.
+The address is also suitable for travellers celebrating a private occasion or seeking a setting conducive to a discreet retreat.
+Oakhurst offers an additional advantage: a certain simplicity of use.
+One finds the practicality necessary for a well-organised stay without losing the sensation of remoteness.
+Château du Sureau, with its architecture inspired by European castles and its well-kept gardens, transforms this regional base into a destination in its own right.

-Book with MyConciergeHotel
+Book via MyConciergeHotel